Coronavirus Response FAQs

 Faculty have had the opportunity to participate in numerous trainings offered by the College’s Center for Teaching Excellence, Instructional Technology Development Program, and Information Technology.
 These have included sessions on delivering content and giving tests and quizzes through various technologies.

 What do students need for technology capabilities this semester?

 After the Thanksgiving break, all students will be finishing the final two weeks of the semester and the one-week final exam/assessment period remotely.
 Students should have access to a reliable computer (desktop, laptop, or quality tablet) and internet service.

 The College has done an in-depth inventory of all its learning spaces and has made noticeable changes to how each functions.
 All classrooms are following state and federal guidelines regarding physical distancing and disinfecting/cleaning.
 Other spaces, such as designated outdoor classrooms, various green spaces, and common areas, also are being used.

 How can I meet my professor for office hours?

 Your professors are holding office hours this semester.
 Most will probably be held remotely.
 The times and format will be posted on your syllabi.

 Will the Office of Career Education and Professional Development still be assisting students with internships, résumé writing, and other services?

 Yes, the office will continue to offer its full suite of services throughout the fall.

 Student life on the Providence College campus in Fall 2020 will be different from any other semester.
-We are going to ask students to do things that are inconvenient, uncomfortable, and even difficult.
+We are asking students to do things that are inconvenient, uncomfortable, and even difficult.
 Nobody wants it to be this way, especially our students, and we get it – it is a lousy deal.
-But we ask that you think about a few things as you make decisions, day to day and minute to minute.
+But we ask that you think about a few things as you make decisions, day-to-day and minute-to-minute.
 Here are some answers to the most common questions we’ve been receiving.
 Check back often for updates and visit the Reopening Providence College website for more information.